SKbarbon/flixy/README.md

 ```cmd
 pip install flixy2app --upgrade
 ```
-Note: `flixy` is pythonista-focused library. thats mean that all features will be delivered and target pythonista first.
+Note: `flixy` is Pythonista-focused library. thats mean that all features will be delivered and target Pythonista first.

-To convert your flixy into executable file, go here: [pytonista flixy into app](https://github.com/SKbarbon/flixy#convert-your-pythonista-flixy-into-macos-and-windows-app-)
+To convert your flixy into executable file, go here: [pytonista flixy into app](https://github.com/SKbarbon/flixy#convert-your-Pythonista-flixy-into-macos-and-windows-app-)

 ### Upgrade the library 🚀!
-on pythonista, there is an auto-updater on the background of the flixy scripts that will check for new updates.
+on Pythonista, there is an auto-updater on the background of the flixy scripts that will check for new updates.
 But on the desktop you need to do that manually.
 Run this command bellow to update on desktop:
 ```cmd
 pip uninstall flixy2app